jeromerg/NCase/src/NDocUtil.Doc/Readme.md

 Maintaining snippets in Powerpoint presentation
 -----------------------------------------------

-While you insert an image into a powerpoint presentation, you can choose to add it with the button "Link to file":
+While you insert an image into a powerpoint presentation, you can choose to add it with the button "Link to File":

 ![c](./image/PowerPoint-Link-to-File.png)

 It is a good opportunity for us to enable the automatic refreshing of code snippets:

-- NDocUtil exports the snippets as image, by using:
+- Let NDocUtil exports the snippets as image, with the following call:
 <!--# SaveSnippetsAsImage2 -->
 ```C#
 docu.SaveSnippetsAsImage(ImageFormat.Emf);
 ```

-- Powerpoint refreshes automatically the snippets
+- Then insert the EMF file with the option "Link to File"

+That's it: The snippets will be refreshed within the Powerpoint presentation automatically every run of unit tests!

 The result can be seen in [this presentation](./Presentation.pptx).